Assisting Teachers in Understanding Assistive Technology: What Recent Research Says

 The Individuals with Disabilities Education Act (2004) defines assistive technology (AT) as “any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of a child with a disability.”
 The act requires that AT be considered as part of every student’s individualized education plan (IEP) and that public agencies make assistive devices and services available if it is determined that AT is necessary for the student’s appropriate education.

-The data on AT use by students
+The data on assistive technology use by students

 Despite these requirements, a recent article by Emily Bouk and Holly Long of Michigan State University found that only around 30 percent of students with disabilities reported using AT while at school.
 The authors analyzed data from over 17,000 secondary students with disabilities from the National Longitudinal Transition Study-2 (NLST2) for the 2012-13 academic year.
 While there were wide ranges in AT use across disability categories, less than 20% of students with speech and language impairments, students with learning disabilities, or students with emotional/behavior disorders reported using AT.
 The authors conclude their article with a call for continued education of preservice teachers regarding AT for students with disabilities.